kb1907/Natural-Language-Processing-Specialization/README.md

 ### Disclaimer
 ------------------------------------
 - **DeepLearning.AI** makes course notes available for educational purposes.
 - Project solutions are just for educational purposes.
-I highly recommend trying and solving project/program assignments on your own.
+I highly recommend trying to solve project/program assignments on your own.

 All the best